JAlcocerT/RPi/content/projects/selfhosting_101.md

 ## **Looking Forward to Self-Host other Apps?

-* I have been consolidating a list of docker-compose files to deploy in my Docker repository: <https://github.com/JAlcocerT/Docker>
+* I have been consolidating a list of docker-compose files to deploy in [my Docker repository](https://github.com/JAlcocerT/Docker)
 * Also, I have created detailed guides of some of them in my blog: <https://fossengineer.com/tags/self-hosting/>